renning22/shale/README.md

 Both parties could terminate the lease anytime.

-The design is to accommodate future plugins for in-place monitering/benchmarking of session quality to catch potential cheating behaviours.
+The design is to accommodate future plugins for in-place monitoring/benchmark of session quality to catch potential cheating behaviors.

 ### Shale Layer-2 Marketplace

 There will be smart contracts on FVM for coordinating orders between clients and SPs, where:

-* Clients create orders with their SSH pub-keys, prices, time and resource requirments
+* Clients create orders with their SSH pub-keys, prices, time and resource requirements
-* SPs accept orders, confirming by clients with collaterals
+* SPs accept orders, confirming by clients with collateral
 * SPs upload payment-tunnel ZKPs to claim rewards
 * Clients post ratings/reviews based on their time/usage.